Son and mother charged with abusing child, 9

 Court records say the older girl was reluctant to show investigators and Luzerne County Children & Youth caseworkers her body to determine if she had other bruises.

-The two girls were taken into protective custody and later learned both were covered with lice.
+The two girls were taken into protective custody and it was later determined both were covered with lice.
 When the older girl was taken to a hospital, a medical evaluation revealed she had bruises on her back and facial bruises that resembled fingerprints, court records say.

 The older girl was first questioned by a forensic interviewer on May 26 but did not make any statements about being abused, taking a defensive position by covering her body.